Bed Bath & Beyond Products Are Still Cheaper Than Amazon

 The average and median difference in price was 0%.
 28 items were cheaper at BBBY, 9 items had the same price and 33 items were cheaper at AMZN.

 11 days later, on April 25th, I used all the links to go check the same products again.
-This time, the average and median difference in price was -1% and 0% respectively.
+This time, the average and median difference in prices were -1% and 0% respectively.
 30 items were cheaper at BBBY, 10 items were equally priced and 30 items were cheaper on AMZN.

 Today, on June 6th, I did the same thing I did on April 25th.
 I went through the links and checked the prices.
 3 items were no longer listed on Amazon, while 1 item was no longer available at BBBY.
 The table below shows the items along with the prices.
-If you would like a copy to check the items yourself, then feel free to e-mail me.
+If you would like a copy to check the items yourself, feel free to e-mail me.

 The 4 filled red rows are the missing items.
 From the 66 items left, 30 were cheaper at BBBY, 9 were equally priced and 27 items were cheaper at AMZN.
 The average and median difference in price was -2% and 0% respectively.
 Note that this does not take into account any coupons.

-On a recent visit to the U.S. I went into a BBBY and spoke with the employees.
-They told me that typically people receive a 20% off one-item coupon but a few times a year a coupon with 20% off all purchases is sent out.
-In addition, the new loyalty program Beyond+ is being tested and is by invitation allows 20% off all purchases always!
-If we take the 20% off all purchases into account then the average and median difference in price drops to -22% and -20% respectively.
+On a recent visit to the U.S., I went into a BBBY and spoke with the employees.
+They told me that typically people receive a 20% off one-item coupon, but a few times a year a coupon with 20% off all purchases is sent out.
+In addition, the new loyalty program, Beyond+, is being tested and by invitation allows 20% off all purchases always!
+If we take the 20% off all purchases into account, then the average and median difference in price drops to -22% and -20% respectively.
 Furthermore, 57 / 66 items are cheaper at BBBY!

-Now regarding variety and number of products, if you carry Free Range Chicken Poop lip balm then that counts that you carry a lot of stuff in my book.
+Now regarding variety and number of products, if you carry Free Range Chicken Poop lip balm, then in my book that counts as you carrying a lot of stuff.
 Do note that the company offers personalization on 5,000 items.

-Furthermore, I would like to point out that the other brands (eg. Christmas Tree Shops) carry additional items.
-Back in April when I was browsing through the Christmas Tree Shops website I noticed several sets of beer can glass cups like the below.
+Furthermore, I would like to point out that the other brands (e.g., Christmas Tree Shops) carry additional items.
+Back in April, when I was browsing through the Christmas Tree Shops website, I noticed several sets of beer can glass cups like those shown below.
 At the time, Amazon was selling the same cups for $26.
 These can now be found for $17 on Amazon.
-What surprised me was that I could only find Corona cups on Amazon while Christmas Tree Shops carried various beer brands.
+What surprised me was that I could only find Corona cups on Amazon, while Christmas Tree Shops carried various beer brands.

 Valuation